-- (2) By filing a complaint under any grievance rule and bringing it before this Committee, an aggrieved person authorizes the Committee to inquire into the matter as necessary to discover the applicable facts and to communicate as specified in this rule, its findings, recommendations and reasons to the concerned parties. - (3) Grievances Filed by Faculty: Faculty, officers of instruction or officers of administration, may present grievances to the Student Faculty Committee on Grievances: - (a) Consideration by the Committee is an informal process only for addressing faculty complaints or grievances; - (b) The President is in no way obliged to act on the Committee's recommendations or to be further involved: - (c) The Committee shall render its grievance recommendation in writing within 15 calendar days of consideration of the complaint or grievance.
-"Consideration" shall mean the time at which the parties have presented their respective cases to the Committee. - (4) Grievances Filed by Students: Under the formal student grievance process at Step Two described in Section P(3)(a), students with grievances against faculty arising out of their responsibilities as officers of the institution may present grievances to the Student Faculty Committee on Grievances: - (a) Referral to the Committee shall be consistent with grievance time lines stated in Section O(2) in the case of student originated grievances.
+- (a) Consideration by the Committee is an informal process only for addressing faculty complaints or grievances; - (b) The President is in no way obliged to act on the Committee's recommendations or to be further involved: - (c) The Committee shall render its grievance recommendation in writing within 15 calendar days of consideration of the complaint or grievance.
+"Consideration" shall mean the time at which the parties have presented their respective cases to the Committee. - (4) Grievances Filed by Students: Under the formal student grievance process at Step Two described in OAR 571-003-0115(3)(a), students with grievances against faculty arising out of their responsibilities as officers of the institution may present grievances to the Student Faculty Committee on Grievances: - (a) Referral to the Committee shall be consistent with grievance time lines stated in OAR 571-003-0110(2) in the case of student originated grievances.
 The Committee shall render its recommendations in writing within 15 calendar days of its consideration of the grievance.
 "Consideration" shall mean the time at which the parties have presented their respective cases to the Committee.
-The Committee shall make good faith efforts to complete its review within 30 days of a party's presenting a grievance to it; - (b) The Committee shall present its report to the parties to the grievance and to the appropriate Vice President.
+The Committee shall make good faith efforts to complete its review within 30 days of a party's presenting a grievance to it; - (b) The Committee shall present its report to the parties to the grievance and to the appropriate Vice-President.
 The report shall include the Committee's findings of fact, a recitation of applicable policy and its recommendations for action.
-If the parties and the Vice President accept the committee's recommendation, it shall be implemented and the grievance shall be considered resolved: - (e) The Vice President may accept or reject the Committee's recommendation or may request further investigation and reconsideration by the Committee; - (d) Any party to the grievance may accept or reject the Committee's recommendation or the Vice President's action by appealing to Step Three of the student grievance process (Section P(4) et seq.).
+If the parties and the Vice President accept the committee's recommendation, it shall be implemented and the grievance shall be considered resolved; - (c) The Vice President may accept or reject the Committee's recommendation or may request further investigation and reconsideration by the Committee; - (d) Any party to the grievance may accept or reject the Committee's recommendation or the Vice President's action by appealing to Step Three of the student grievance process (OAR 571-003-0115(4) et seq.).